 Every business structure has its pros and cons, and LLCs are no exception.
 One of the key advantages of an LLC is that it offers limited liability protection; usually, the personal assets of the members can’t be seized to pay for business debts.
 An LLC also has simple maintenance requirements and a flexible taxation structure.

 One of the biggest downsides of an LLC is that it’s harder to raise start-up capital, especially compared to a corporation.
-LLCs are largely limited to capital contributions the members bring and any loans or grants they can receive.
+LLCs are largely limited to capital contributions the members bring and any loans or government grants they can receive.
 They can’t issue stock.
 It’s also important to note that even though LLCs are pretty simple to run, they do still have filing requirements.
 If you don’t like paperwork, that can be a drawback.

 Every state has slightly different procedures in place to start a limited liability company.
 But they all have the same basic steps.
 First, you’ll choose the state where you want to form your business and create a name that’s available in that state.
 Then you’ll need to appoint a registered agent.